OpenNebula/docs/source/deployment_guide/containerized_deployment/reference.rst

-.. _containerized_deployment_reference:
+.. _container_reference:

 ================================================================================
 Troubleshooting and Reference
 ================================================================================

-This page contains complementary information to :ref:`the official OpenNebula container image and its deployment <containerized_deployment>`.
+This page contains complementary information to :ref:`the official OpenNebula container image and its deployment <container_deployment>`.

-:ref:`The reference section <reference>` below is the definitive guide to the container image internals, parameters and usage.
+:ref:`The reference section <container_reference>` below is the definitive guide to the container image internals, parameters and usage.

 .. _troubleshooting: